FOREIGN POLICY PRIORITIES

 - Establishing the Eurasian Transport Corridor.

-AZERBAIJAN AS MEMBER OF UN SECURITY COUNCIL IN 2012/13
+AZERBAIJAN AS MEMBER OF UN SECURITY COUNCIL

 On October 24, 2011, Azerbaijan was elected a member of the United Nations Security Council for the first time in its history after winning the vacancy on the world’s most powerful body during voting in New York.